 Rescued.
 Do you need to be rescued?
 As men, we read that question and immediately think of others who need to be rescued, but not ourselves.
-I can remember numerous times were I have aided in the rescue of others.
+I can remember numerous times where I have aided in the rescue of others.
 But it is much harder to remember the times I have been rescued.

 I remember being rescued my senior year of high school.

-I was sucker punched by another student and suffered a broken nose.
+I was sucker-punched by another student and suffered a broken nose.
 I decided to go to school the next day despite my mother’s protest.
 I knew I would have to face the bully again.
 I like to think that I was brave.
-But really it was just prudent.
+But really, it was just prudent.
 I knew that postponing the return to school would only delay the inevitable confrontation.

 I gathered my courage and went to school.
-I attended a large high school and I hoped to get lost in the mass of humanity.
+I attended a large high school, and I hoped to get lost in the mass of humanity.

 I will admit to being anxious.
 My stomach was in knots.
 I didn’t hear a single thing anyone said in my first class of the day.

 I was in no position to rescue myself.
-I was 120 pounds (54.43 kilogram) soaking wet, had no fighting skills, and the other boy rolled drunks for spending money.
+I was 120 pounds (54.43 kilograms), soaking wet, had no fighting skills, and the other boy rolled drunks for spending money.
 And he was bringing his friends.

-After my first class I stepped nervously out into the hallway.
+After my first class, I stepped nervously out into the hallway.
 I was searching for the boy or his companions.
 I was resigned to my fate.

 After the next class, I again scanned the hallway for my adversary and was greeted by another student I had not seen in months.
-Bruce was also a large imposing figure and walked with me to next class.
+Bruce was also a large imposing figure and walked with me to the next class.
 This continued through the day until the situation was resolved.
 (That’s a story for another day).